 If backup compression is able to achieve a 5:1 compression ratio, this significantly reduces the network overhead:

-Backup compression will usually be preferable in the following situations:
+Backup compression is preferable in the following situations when:

 The default backup compression setting for the Source SQL Server instance is Disabled (0)